Senior Data Engineering Consultant

 A general IT architecture and systems integration is also required.
 Other technologies such as Azure Data Factory, RedShift, Informatica, Qlik or similar are also useful, and you will be open-minded to learning new skills.
 Experience in Oracle OBIEE and/or Oracle Analytics Cloud is also desirable but not essential.

-Excellent communication skills and the ability to engage and manage client stakeholders are also essential.
+Excellent communication skills and the ability to engage and manage client stakeholders is also essential.

-This is a hybrid role that offers lots of flexibility to work remotely, but visits to the office in Surrey / London are required roughly once a week (some weeks less, some weeks more, with possible visits to client sites if requested)
+This is a hybrid role that offers lots of flexibility to work remotely, but visits to the office in Surrey (close to Heathrow) are required roughly once a week (some weeks less, some weeks more, with possible visits to client sites if requested)

-This consultancy has big ambitions to grow, so if you are a Senior Data Engineering Consultant and want to work alongside some of the industry’s best on some exciting client projects, then this could be the challenge you are seeking!
+This consultancy has big ambitions to grow, so if you are a Senior Data Engineering Consultant with strong tech skills and want to work alongside some of the industry’s best on some exciting client projects, then this could be the challenge you are seeking!

 If you are interested please apply ASAP.
 The People Network is an employment agency and will respond to all applicants within three - five working days.
 If you do not hear within these timescales please feel free to get in touch